310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 But I waited for an opening and loosened Tenshouin-kun’s binds a little, so he could escape by himself.

 After that, I just had to buy enough time by bringing all the attention to myself.
-And I'm going to continue singing until my throat goes dry!
+I'm going to continue singing until my throat goes dry!
 {% endbubble %}

 {% bubble Keito %}